monkberry/monkberry.github.io/docs/templating.md

 {{ text | replace(/.../, '$1') }}
 ```

-And allow to combine filters:
+And allows to combine filters:
 ```twig
 {{ text | lower | replace(/.../, '$1') | upper }}
 ```

-That expression will be compiled to next JavaScript:
+That expression will be compiled into following JavaScript:
 ```js
 upper(replace(lower(text), /.../, '$1'));
 ```